enbhdautomationpractice/spring-petclinic-rest/readme.md

-## How to build the Docker container
+## How to build the Docker container and push it to Docker Hub

-spring-petclinic-rest$ mvn clean install spring-petclinic-rest$ docker build -t enbhdautomationpractice/spring-petclinic-rest . spring-petclinic-rest$ docker push enbhdautomationpractice/spring-petclinic-rest
+- mvn clean install
+- docker build -t enbhdautomationpractice/spring-petclinic-rest .
+- docker push enbhdautomationpractice/spring-petclinic-rest

 ## How to deploy the Docker container